dask/dask/docs/source/scheduling-policy.rst

 This question is simple and local and yet strongly impacts the performance of our algorithm.
-We want to choose a task that lets us free memory now and in the future.
+We want to choose a task that lets us free memory now and in the task.
 We need a clever and cheap way to break a tie between the set of available tasks.

 At this stage we choose the policy of "last in, first out."
 That is we choose